DerrickGold/SmartReflectServer/README.md

 Rearrange your plugins using your phone touch screen via the web GUI!

-##Wiki
-Please refer to the Wiki for further details on setup, operation, and plugin development.
-[The Wiki] (../../wiki)

 ##Project History
 This project started as a capstone project for our (Derrick and David) Computer Science degree.
 Our semester was only 3 months long, so with other classes going on, not a lot of time could be put into the project; it's more or less a proof of concept system.
 This repository is a second repository with all our capstone specific information and code that is not necessary removed for the sake of keeping our original repository intact for marking and historic purposes; hence the suddenly populated repository.